ripplingsnake/Nobara-SteamOS-For-ROG-Ally/INSTALL INSTRUCTIONS.md

 Next we will control TDP-

-Downlaod the file located here       https://1drv.ms/u/s!AryeQSxPChg1itJ7UKqs53fURteNKQ?e=8DtSbe    then use the following command-
+'''     Downlaod the file located here       https://1drv.ms/u/s!AryeQSxPChg1itJ7UKqs53fURteNKQ?e=8DtSbe    then use the following command-

-sudo cp -f /home/marc/Downloads/steamos-priv-write /usr/bin/steamos-polkit-helpers
+'''   sudo cp -f /home/marc/Downloads/steamos-priv-write /usr/bin/steamos-polkit-helpers

 If this command fails then do this open your download folder to where the file is then open another window in Dolphin and click on

 your root folder and navigate as below,

-  USR
+'''  USR

-  BIN
+'''  BIN

-  STEAMOS-POLKIT-HELPERS
+'''  STEAMOS-POLKIT-HELPERS

-  right click in this folder and open as administrator then drag the downloaded file into the folder and click yes to overwrite.
+  Right click in this folder and open as administrator then drag the downloaded file into the folder and click yes to overwrite.

   DO NOT use max tdp watts when unplugged as you will get major stutters as the battrey wont keep up with power demand!